-Senior Research Fellow (India)
+Senior Research Fellow

-Her research and professional collaborations have been with OECD, Orbicom, IDEI, University of Toulouse, University Of Québec at Montreal, CEPR, JRC-EU, ICEGEC, Hungary, IPTS, Seville, Spain, TRAI, Ministry of Power, Ministry of Information and Broadcasting, Planning Commission of India, Competition Commission of India, CSO, India, WSP-SA, World Bank and AFD, Paris.
+Her research and professional collaborations have been with NCAER, Delhi, OECD, Orbicom, IDEI, University of Toulouse, University Of Québec at Montreal, CEPR, JRC, European Commission, IPTS Seville, ICEGEC, Hungary, Department of Information Technology, TRAI, Ministry of Power, Ministry of Information and Broadcasting, Planning Commission of India, CSO, India, WSP-SA, World Bank and AFD, Paris.

 She has written both for professional journals as well as for the economic press.
 Currently she is a referee for the Information Technologies and International Development journal and Telecommunications Policy journal.
 She is also a board member of CPRsouth, a capacity building think tank that mentors young scholars in the area of communications policy research and also represented CPRsouth at EuroCPR.